arpiku/arpiku-notes-dg/src/site/notes/code/ThePythonNotes.md

-here are some python notes.
+here are some python notes, these are also good